 By the end of the trial, the wellbeing of participants had improved due to being able to independently carry out tasks they were previously unable to.
 As a result, the council could adjust some participants’ support packages to reflect their new level of independence.

 We worked with one man with learning disabilities who couldn’t access respite care due to high levels of anxiety.
-Following a six month programme with the community dog under the direction of his occupational therapist he is can now access respite care independently and regularly.
+Following a six month programme with the community dog under the direction of his occupational therapist he can now access respite care independently and regularly.
 As a result, he has been able to stay living at home with his parents – the outcome everyone wanted.

 The results of the trial let us to put together a strong ‘invest to save’ business case for having a community dog and handler as part of the Bracknell Forest team full-time.
 We wanted to expand the remit of the service to support people of all ages with physical disabilities or mental health conditions, as well as older residents.